Biology Homework Chapter 20: Tissues and Organ Systems

 There are other structures besides cells that make up animal tissues.
 These include collagen fibers, fat globules, and lymph solutions.

-- 20.8: Tissues in different systems are organized in layers to perform their specialized functions.
+- 20.8: Tissues in different systems are organized in layers to perform their specialized functions in different organs.

 - 20.9: Understanding cell differentiation allows bioengineers to produce designer tissues that can be used to transplant artificially-grown functioning organs into individuals with damaged organ systems, using the individual's own cells to avoid immune-system rejections common when organs are sourced from another individual.